 The purpose of the following environmental inventory is to identify potential environmental sensitivities that should be considered when planning future improvements at the airport.
-Research was performed for each of the 14 environmental impact categories described within the FAA's Order 1050.1F Environmental Impacts: Policies and Procedures.

-- Air Quality

-- Biological Resources (including fish, wildlife, and plants)

-- Climate

-- Coastal Resources

-- Department of Transportation Act, Section 4(f)

-- Farmlands

-- Hazardous Materials, Solid Waste, and Pollution Prevention

-- Historical, Architectural, Archeological, and Cultural Resources

-- Land Use

-- Natural Resources and Energy Supply

-- Noise and Compatible Land Use

-- Socioeconomics, Environmental Justice, and Children's Environmental Health and Safety Risks

-- Visual Effects (including light emissions)

-- Water Resources (including wetlands, floodplains, surface waters, groundwater, and wild and scenic rivers)
+Research was performed for each of the 13 impact categories within FAA Order 1050.1G, FAA National Environmental Policy Act Implementing Procedures (§1.2(b)(1)).
+When considering the effects to the impact categories listed below, the FAA may examine both the short and long-term effects, beneficial and adverse effects, effects on public health and safety, economic effects, and the effects on the quality of life to American people.

+- i.
+Aviation Emissions and Air Quality - ii.
+Biological Resources (including fish, wildlife, and plants) - iii.
+Coastal Resources - iv.
+Department of Transportation Act, Section 303 (referred to as "Section 4(f)") and Land and Water Conservation Fund (referred to as "Section 6(f)") - v.
+Farmlands - vi.
+Hazardous Materials, Solid Waste, and Pollution Prevention - vii.
+Historical, Architectural, Archeological, and Cultural Resources - viii.
+Land Use - ix.
+Natural Resources and Energy Supply - x.
+Noise and Noise-Compatible Land Use - xi.
+Socioeconomic and Children's Health and Safety Risks - xii.
+Visual Effects (including light emissions) - xiii.
+Water Resources (including wetlands, floodplains, surface waters, groundwater, and wild and scenic rivers)

-AIR QUALITY
+AVIATION EMISSIONS AND AIR QUALITY

 The concentration of various pollutants in the atmosphere describes the local air quality.
 The significance of a pollutant's concentration is determined by comparing it to the state and federal air quality standards.
 In 1971, the U.S. Environmental Protection Agency (EPA) established standards that specify the maximum permissible short- and long-term concentrations of various air contaminants.
-The National Ambient Air Quality Standards (NAAQS) consist of primary and secondary standards for criteria pollutants: ozone $(O_3)$ , carbon monoxide (CO), sulfur dioxide $(SO_2)$ , nitrogen dioxide $(NO_2)$ , coarse particulate matter $(PM{10})$ , fine particulate matter $(PM{2.5})$ , and lead (Pb).
+The National Ambient Air Quality Standards (NAAQS) consist of primary and secondary standards for criteria pollutants: ozone (O3), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen dioxide (NO2), coarse particulate matter (PM10), fine particulate matter (PM{2.5}), and lead (Pb).